oracle/pgql-lang/pages/pgql-1.1-spec.md

 If any of the arguments of a function is `null`, the function itself yields `null`.
 For example, `has_label(null)` yields `null`.

-## Built-in and user-defined functions
+## Built-in and User-Defined Functions

 PGQL has a set of built-in functions and also support user-defined functions.